Cantara/nerthus2/README.md

     expose: <map[string]uint> (Ports that gets exposed to services that requires this service)
 ```

+## Nerthus-cli

+The most important commands will be adding a certificate to a nerthus instance and accessing a node.

+### Add ssh key

+To add a key to all servers use the following command.

+`nerthus-cli key add <profile> -o <your-name>`

+This will add your `.ssh/.id_rsa.pub` to your list of keys and verify that all keys on all nodes are up to date.

+### SSH

+The base command for ssh is as follows.
+It will get the current ip for the requested node.

+`nerthus-cli ssh <profile> <node-name>`

 ## Future Getting started (as user of existing nerthus provisioned environment)

 * [ ] Log on to https://nerthus.lab.cantara.no using the GitHub authentication method